linebender/linebender.github.io/content/blog/2025-03-28-towards-fearless-simd.md

 This problem was expressed in the original fearless SIMD blog post, and there hasn't been significant advance at the Rust language level since then.

 One possible approach is a crate called [multiversion], which uses macros to replicate the code for multiple versions.
+A more recent macro-based approach is [rust-target-feature-dispatch].
+It is generally a similar approach to multiversion, and the specific differences are set out in that crate's [README](https://github.com/a4lg/rust-target-feature-dispatch/blob/main/src/README.md).

-Another approach, as I believe first advocated in that blog post, is to write functions polymorphic on a zero-sized type representing the SIMD capabilities, then rely on monomorphization to create the various versions.
+Another approach, as I believe first advocated in my 2018 blog post, is to write functions polymorphic on a zero-sized type representing the SIMD capabilities, then rely on monomorphization to create the various versions.
 One motivation for this approach is to encode safety in Rust's type system.
 Having the zero-sized token is proof of the underlying CPU having a certain level of SIMD capability, so calling those intrinsics is safe.
 A major library that uses this approach is [pulp], which also powers the [faer] linear algebra library.